(Social Work and Family Studies)

 This required capstone seminar explores current research and the integration of key foundation disciplines in the study of families.
 Students explore special topics through readings assignments and lecture material.

-Prerequisites: FAMST 232 and FAMST 242.
-Students can take FAMST 242 and FAMST 391 concurrently with permission of department chair or FAMST 391 instructor.
+Prerequisites: FAMST 132 and FAMST 242.
+Students can take FAMST 242 and FAMST 391 concurrently with permission of program director or FAMST 391 instructor.

 FAMST 394: Academic Internship